PhD Student Bios

 Christian “Ian” Noval, MCR, BSN, RN, CCRN is from the Cordilleras in the Philippines.
 He completed his bachelor’s degree in nursing from the Far Eastern University (Cum Laude) in 2006 and has since practiced as a registered nurse.
 His nursing experience extends from working across different healthcare settings to include: the Philippines, the United Arab of Emirates, the United Kingdom, and most recently in the United States.
 This experience across different healthcare systems has helped him to better understand how belief and culture affects patient care.
 As a registered nurse, he has worked as an infection prevention nurse, a case manager, a mentor and preceptor for nursing students and entry-level nurses, and recently as the Lead Research Nurse for a COVID-19 drug trial at the University of Texas Health-Houston.
 Christian’s research interest started when he was working in the NHS (United Kingdom) and contributed to clinical trials from the University of Edinburgh and the Ohio State University where he completed his master’s in clinical research (MCR).
 Christian is a certified critical care nurse (CCRN) and a member of the American Association of Critical-Care Nurses (AACN), Sigma Theta Tau International Honor Society of Nursing (STTI), and the Texas Emergency Medicine Research Center (TEMRC).
 As he joins Duke University School of Nursing PhD in Nursing program, his research focus is on palliative care in a critical care environment.
 He believes that patients in a high acuity environment should be able to decide the path of their care and should receive competent and compassionate care from their healthcare providers, wherever they fall within the health-illness continuum.

-Paige Synesael MS, BSN, RN, CNE, CEN has been a Registered Nurse since 2013.
+Paige Randall MS, BSN, RN, CNE has been a Registered Nurse since 2013.
 She received her MS in Nursing Education and BSN from Le Moyne College in Syracuse, NY.
 Paige’s clinical background is in cardiac and emergency nursing.
-She started working as a nurse educator in 2017 in upstate NY, and moved to Raleigh, NC in December 2019 where she continued to work as a nurse educator at a community college.
-Paige has a certification in emergency nursing as well as nursing education.
-Her research interests during her master’s program were focused on the topic of self-directed learning (SDL) in nursing students.
-During her doctoral studies, she is interested in the field of internal motivation and how it affects health outcomes, specifically with patients diagnosed with cancer.
-Paige also plans to research how the degree of self-management and self-determination correlates with the topic of genetic testing, since prevention and treatment of certain cancers can be determined heavily by an individual’s attitudes, skills and personal choices.
-Paige is a board member of the North Carolina Nurse’s Association as well as Sigma Theta Tau International Honor Society of Nursing.
+She started working as a nurse educator in 2016 in upstate NY, and moved to Raleigh, NC in December 2019 where she continued to work as a nurse educator at a community college.
+Paige has a certification in nursing education and received the DAISY Award for Extraordinary Faculty in 2018.
+Her research interests during her master’s program were focused on the topic of self-directed learning (SDL) in nursing students and educators.
+During her doctoral studies, she is interested in exploring how resilience impacts the transition to practice experience among newly graduated nurses.
+She is also interested in using innovative qualitative data collection techniques such as online photovoice and virtual focus groups.
+Paige is a board member of the North Carolina Nurse’s Association, the National League for Nursing, and Sigma Theta Tau International Honor Society of Nursing.

 2020 Cohort